![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 Antonio Muñoz Molina (b.
 1956) |

-Spanish novelist, short story writer, and essayist.
-Muñoz Molina often incorporates elements of popular culture into his works, which combine modernist and postmodernist narrative strategies.
-In his novels, such as El invierno en Lisboa (1987), Beltenebros (1989), and El jinete polaco (1991), Muñoz Molina has reevaluated Spain's recent history, the Civil War, and the decades of dictatorship under Generalísimo Francisco Franco.
-"Unconscious memory is the yeast of imagination." (in Sepharad by Antonio Muñoz Molina, translated by Margaret Sayers Peden, 2001) Antonio Muñoz Molina was born in the southern provincial city of Úbeda in Jaén.
+Spanish novelist, short story writer, and essayist, whose stories employ a wide variety of narrative strategies.
+In novels such as El invierno en Lisboa (1987), Beltenebros (1989), and El jinete polaco (1991), Antonio Muñoz Molina has reevaluated Spain's recent history, the Civil War, and the decades of dictatorship under Generalísimo Francisco Franco.
+"Sometimes in the course of a journey you hear and tell stories of other journeys.
+It seems that with the act of departing the memory of previous travels becomes more vivid, and also that you listen more closely and better appreciate the stories you're told: a parenthesis of meaningful words within the other, temporal, parenthesis of the journey.
+Anyone who travels can surround himself with a silence that will be mysterious to strangers observating him, or he can yield, with no fear of he consequences, to the temptation of shading the truth, of gliding an episode of his life as he tells it to someone he will never see again."
+(Sepharad by Antonio Muñoz Molina, translated from the Spanish by Margaret Sayers Peden, Orlando: Harvest Books, 2008, p.
+22; first published by Alfaguara as Sefarad: una novela de novelas in 2001) Antonio Muñoz Molina was born in the southern provincial city of Úbeda in Jaén.
 His parents Muñoz Molina has once described as members of "an unlucky generation."
 At the age of eight, his father had dropped out of school to help with the family's small farm.
 Muñoz Molina's mother never had the opportunity for any education in her childhood.
-"My grandfather's farm could be better called a vegetable and fruit orchard, one of the many fertile huertas which surrounded the outskirts of town, irrigated by a centuries old system of reservoir and ditches dating from the times of the Arabic civilization in Spain." (in 'Memories of a Distant War', The Volunteer, Vol. XXVII, No. 4, December, 2005) Muñoz
+"My grandfather's farm could be better called a vegetable and fruit orchard, one of the many fertile huertas which surrounded the outskirts of town, irrigated by a centuries old system of reservoir and ditches dating from the times of the Arabic civilization in Spain." ('Memories of a Distant War,' The Volunteer, Vol. XXVII, No. 4, December, 2005) Muñoz

 Molina was the first of his family to obtain a formal